sailorman-msx/games/src/msxedit_g2/README.txt

 This editor lets you draw patterns and set colors exactly the way the MSX expects.

 Files can be saved in MSX-BASIC BSAVE format (details at the end).

+* How to run the tool

+  pyxel run msxeditor.py

 * How to use